codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds.md

 ### Disconnecting bank feeds

-The SMB user can disable bank feeds for their target accounts using the options in QBO.
-This stops a target account from receiving any further transactions, which means that any subsequent pushes will fail.
+An SMB user can disable bank feeds by disconnecting one or more of their bank accounts in QBO from receiving bank feeds from your application.
+Disconnecting an account will stop it from receiving any further transactions, which means that any subsequent pushes you make to the source account will fail.

-When a bank feed is disabled in QBO, it takes 10 days for the status of the connected bank account in Codat to change to `disconnected`.
+If a bank feed is disabled by an SMB user, it takes 10 days for the status of the source bank account in Codat to change to `disconnected`.

+A data connection can be linked to multiple source bank accounts.
+The status of a data connection only changes to `Unlinked` if all the available source bank accounts have a connection status of `disconnected` (to view this information, call [GET /connectionInfo/bankFeedAccounts](/bank-feeds-api#/operations/get-bank-feeds)).
+This might take up to one day.

 It's not possible to directly remove a bank account from QBO via the integration.